Granville rail disaster: Aftermath

-The original inquiry into the accident found that the primary cause of the crash was "the very unsatisfactory condition of the permanent way", being the poor fastening of the track, causing the track to spread and allowing the left front wheel of the locomotive to come off the rail.
+The original inquiry into the accident found that the primary cause of the crash was "the very unsatisfactory condition of the permanent way", being the poor fastening of the track, which has caused the track to spread and allowed the left front wheel of the locomotive to come off the rail.

-However, it was found that there were other contributing factors that included the structure of the bridge itself, the condition of the track, and the condition of the locomotive.
+Other contributing factors determined during investigation included the structure of the bridge itself, the condition of the track, and the condition of the locomotive.

-When built, the base of the Bold Street Bridge was found to be one metre lower than the road surface at each adjoining street.
+When built, the base of the Bold Street Bridge had been found to be one metre lower than the road surface at each adjoining street.
 In order to bring the bridge road surface up to the same height as the street concrete was added on top to remove the difference.
-This additional weight, adding almost triple the originally designed weight of the bridge, significantly added to the destruction of the wooden train carriages.
+This addition added almost triple the weight of the originally designed bridge, a factor which contributed significantly to the destruction of the wooden train carriages.

-It was found that the track immediately prior to the curve leading into the area of Bold Street Bridge had not been maintained correctly, leading to the locomotives' wheels to push the track out of gauge, which led to the front right-hand wheel to leave the track, effectively derailing the locomotive.
+It was found that the track immediately prior to the curve leading into the area of Bold Street Bridge had not been maintained correctly, leading to the locomotives' wheels to push the track out of gauge, which led the front right-hand wheel to leave the track, effectively derailing the locomotive.

 Locomotive 4620 had been involved in a similar accident twelve years earlier, when it had derailed at Wentworth Falls in the Blue Mountains when operating a freight service.
 4620 jumped the tracks as it entered the loop at the western end (country side) of Wentworth Falls platform, resulting in the entire train derailing.
 The cause was found to be an irregular operation of the train brake pipe.
 After being recovered from this accident, 4620 had the dents and scratches repaired and placed back into service.